Search

 No, a UK driving licence does not prove the right to work.
 It is not an acceptable document for this purpose.

-Yes, employees may use their BRP to generate a Right to Work share code via the online RTW service which they should then provide to their employer, which they will use to verify the individual’s right to work in the UK.
+From 01 January 2025 the Home Office has moved to a digitalised process of verifying the right to work.
+A Right to Work share code can be obtained via the online RTW service which they should then provide to their employer.
+The employer will use this share code to verify the individual’s right to work in the UK.

 Individuals can check their right to work status by using the online service on government website.